Silver memo: Hire more women, improve workplace conditions

 “Respect and integrity are core NBA values, and we all must work to ensure that they are reflected in the culture and workplaces of our organizations,” Silver wrote.

-The league urged teams to considered making more than a dozen changes, including:
+The league urged teams to consider making more than a dozen changes, including:

 — Increasing the number of female staff, including in leadership and supervisory positions.